 The Scoop: Brunch is served at this charming French Quarter restaurant on Friday, Saturday & Sunday from 10:30 a.m. – 2:30 p.m.
 Choose from classic brunch options like Brioche French Toast or shrimp & grits or opt for a specialty entree like the Pork Shoulder Benedict, a southern spin on the traditional dish, and the “Chick-Syl-vain” Biscuit, a buttermilk-fried chicken breast served with cheddar, bacon, and grits.
 Be sure to pair your order with a refreshing Bloody Mary, crafted from freshly-made tomato juice.

 The Scoop: Brunch at Meauxbar is served from 10:30 a.m. – 2:00 p.m. every Sunday and features small and large plates that make for a perfectly sharable meal.
 Fill your table with mouthwatering options like deviled eggs, crepes, grilled pork belly and chicken confit hash, or partake in their Brunch Tasting Plate, a smorgasbord that changes daily to highlight the best seasonal and local ingredients.
 Be sure to spring for the Unlimited Mimosa Set Up as well, complete with local citrus, bitters, & tinctures that you can flavor to taste.

 What to Order: Crabmeat Cheesecake

 The Scoop: Housed in the historic Werlein’s music building on Canal Street, Palace Café is part of the famous New Orleans restaurant family spearheaded by Dickie Brennan.
-If you go, you must try the signature dish, Crabmeat Cheesecake.
-Don’t let the name fool you, as this dish features a savory blend of fresh crabmeat, pecan crust, mushroom sauté, and Creole meuniere.
+If you go, you can’t pass up their signature dish, the Crabmeat Cheesecake.
+Don’t let the name fool you – this dish features a savory blend of fresh crabmeat, pecan crust, mushroom sauté, and Creole meuniere.

 Where: 622 Conti Street